AmoInno/CS20240143_WFO2407_B_Amogelang-Mashishi_DJS03/README.md

 5. **Documentation and Comments**: Throughout the refactoring process, document your code.
 Provide comments that explain the purpose and functionality of objects and functions.
 6. **Adherence to Styleguides**: Ensure your code follows JavaScript and HTML coding standards and best practices for readability and maintainability.

-#### Discussion and Reflection

-After completing the tasks, prepare a brief presentation for your coaching group on the following:
-- The rationale behind the refactoring decisions made, including the choice of objects and functions.
-- How abstraction has made the code more maintainable and extendable.
-- Any challenges faced during the refactoring process and how they were overcome.
-- Reflections on how this exercise has deepened your understanding of JavaScript programming concepts.

-#### Submission Guidelines

-Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
-Ensure that your code is well-documented and adheres to the specified Styleguides.
-Include a written report covering the discussion and reflection points outlined above.

-Make sure to submit your project to the LMS on the DJS03 Project Tab.